I believe the world is beautiful, and that poetry, like bread, is for everyone. —Roque Dalton

 From the mind of someone who once thought in verse, this is the kind of poem that just comes to you when it comes.
 You write it down, walk away, and there it is.
 You don't force it into a form.
 You just want it to sound pleasing to the ear and be what it was meant to be: an honest response to a moment in time.

 This is the stuff of life.
 We eat plums our spouse might have been saving.
 We forget to take out the trash until we can smell the onion peels.
 We cook together, eat together.
-This poem is not as much as critics might make it seem (though I'm certain there are many critics out there who would disagree with me).

 What I'm trying to say is who cares about what this poem really means.
 It means whatever you want or need it to.
 Whatever you feel upon reading it is accurate.
 Stop thinking.
 Just eat the plums while they're still in season.
 (Sound good?
 Give it a tweet!)